Kotlin/kotlinx.serialization/examples/README.md

 ### Example-js

-Provides setup for Gradle using 'kotlin2js' plugin.
+Provides setup for Gradle using 'org.jetbrains.kotlin.js' plugin.
 Contains examples of using different formats (JSON, CBOR, Protobuf).

-To launch this sample, first run `./gradlew build` and then point your browser to `example-js/web/index.html`.
+- run with hot reload `./gradlew run -t`
+- build with `./gradlew build` and find distribution in `example-js/build/distributions`

 ### Example-visitors